Real Valladolid: Kit

-Since it was started in 1928, Real Valladolid has always had a home uniform of purple and white stripes.
-This uniform was picked to make sure it wasn't too similar to other early clubs, and they still use the same basic design with very few changes.
-Purple and white have become the team's colors, and they're a big part of the club's story.
+Since its founding in 1928, Real Valladolid has worn a home uniform of purple and white stripes.
+This design was chosen to distinguish the club from others and has remained largely unchanged.
+Purple and white have become the team’s official colors and an integral part of its identity.

 During the 2012–13 season, Real Valladolid showed their support for Madrid's bid to host the 2020 Olympics by wearing a special shirt for their match against Real Madrid at the Santiago Bernabéu Stadium.
 The shirt featured black and purple stripes with eye-catching orange numbers on the back.

 On September 24, 2023, Real Valladolid had to play their match at the Carlos Tartiere Stadium against Real Oviedo wearing a fourth kit.
 This is because the Technical Committee of Referees (CTA) considered that the three kits of the pucelano team have violet as the predominant color and considered that they are similar to the first kit of the Asturian team, despite having played other seasons with the first kit, replacing the white shorts with violet ones.
 The Promesas wore their previously mentioned kit without issue during their Segunda Federación match against Real Oviedo Vetusta last week.
 This kit consisted of a yellow shirt and socks, along with violet shorts carried over from their second kit.